 Regulated in numerous major financial centers globally, Interactive Brokers is known for its competitive commission rates, and today offers retail forex outside of the U.S. and Alberta, Canada, offering 85 currency pairs, over 4200 CFDs, and thousands of exchange-traded securities.

 Interactive Brokers offers a web-based and desktop version of its IB Trader Workstation (TWS) trading platform, which is covered by U.S. patents and includes a plethora of different order types, including algorithms for automated trading.
 The broker also launched Bitcoin futures, further broadening its offering into digital asset.

 Here at ForexBrokers.com, we maintain the largest independent regulatory database available on the web.
-Using 28 different variables, we have created a proprietary 1-100 score (higher the better) of overall trustworthiness, which we call, Trust Score.
-Is Interactive Brokers safe?
-Here’s our trust summary.
+Using 28 different variables, we have created a proprietary 1-100 score (the higher the better) of overall trustworthiness, which we call the Trust Score.
+Here is our trust summary of Interactive Brokers.

 |Publicly-Traded Company (Listed)||Yes|

 |Regulated in Major Hub||Yes|

 |FINMA Authorised (Switzerland)||No|

 |FSA Authorised (Japan)||Yes|